GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Assess Hazards and Uses: We review water sources, soil history and input use by crop and site to understand where contamination and misapplication risks sit.
+Assess Hazards and Uses: We review water sources, soil history and input use by crop and site to pinpoint contamination and misapplication risks, strengthening risk assessment and food safety risk management.

 -

-Define Monitoring Plans: We design sampling, analysis and inspection routines that match IFA v6 requirements and focus resources on higher-risk areas.
+Define Monitoring Plans: We design sampling, analysis and inspection routines that match IFA requirements and prioritise higher-risk areas, supporting water testing plan and soil sampling programme.

 -

-Set Control Measures: We specify practical controls for sourcing, treatment, storage and application, supported by clear responsibilities and records.
+Set Control Measures: We specify practical controls for sourcing, treatment, storage and application with clear responsibilities and records, improving fertiliser management and pesticide application control.

 -

-Review and Update: We create simple review routines so risk management plans stay current as water quality, inputs or regulations change.
+Review and Update: We establish simple review routines so risk management plans stay current as water quality, inputs or regulations change, reinforcing continuous compliance and audit readiness.

 Expected Results